kenkoknz/kenkoknz.github.io/_posts/2014-3-3-Hello-World.md

 ---
-layout: post
-title: This website created with Jekyll in github.
+This website created was with Jekyll in github.
 24/09/16

-Next you can update your site name,avatar and other options using the _config.yml file in the root of your repository (shown below).
+update your site name,avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)